Thursday, June 18, 2026

 Sicilian Defense: position after 1.e4 c5

-The sharpest and most-played reply to 1.e4 at master level.
+The Sicilian is the sharpest and most-played reply to 1.e4 at master level.
 Black immediately challenges White's center on the queenside and creates an imbalance from move one.
 ECO codes B20-B99.
 Major branches include the Najdorf, Dragon, Sveshnikov, Taimanov, Kan, Classical, and Scheveningen - each effectively its own opening with hundreds of theoretical pages.

 The Sicilian punishes lazy preparation.
 White has dozens of viable systems (Open, Alapin, Closed, Grand Prix, Rossolimo, Moscow), and Black needs concrete answers to each.
 Best for tactical players who enjoy long-term imbalance and are willing to study deeply.
 If you only have 30 minutes a week to spend on openings, pick the Caro-Kann or French instead.